Bruce MacNeil

 Jersey

-The Security Interests (Jersey) Law 2012 (the Security Interests 2012 Law) came into force on 2 January 2014, introducing a new regime for creating security over intangible movables under Jersey law.
-However, many security packages will include security created pursuant to the Security Interests (Jersey) Law 1983 (the Security Interests 1983 Law); under the Security Interests 2012 Law, these will continue to be effective security, albeit still governed by the Security Interests 1983 Law.
+The Security Interests (Jersey) Law 2012 came into force on 2 January 2014, introducing a new regime for creating security over Jersey situs intangible movable property under Jersey law.
+However, some security packages may still include security created in accordance with the Security Interests (Jersey) Law 1983.

-Prior to 2 January 2014, security over Jersey situs assets, such as shares of a Jersey company, units of a Jersey unit trust (such as a JPUT), bank accounts in Jersey or a portfolio of assets held by a Jersey intermediary, was created pursuant to the Security Interests 1983 Law.
+Prior to 2 January 2014, security over Jersey situs assets, such as shares of a Jersey company, units of a Jersey unit trust (such as a JPUT), bank accounts in Jersey or a portfolio of assets held by a Jersey intermediary (such as a custodian or a bank), was created in accordance with the SIJL 1983.
 Jersey law did not recognise the concept of the floating charge, so it was important to create specific security over material Jersey situs assets, rather than rely on general charging clauses.

 A Jersey security interest over shares or other securities was created by either: